Tarnadas/net64plus/README.md

 This is a modified client for Net64 aka Sm64O, that uses the Websocket protocol.

+## Download

+Download the client in the [release section](https://github.com/Tarnadas/sm64o/releases).

 ## Why?

 Because the official client uses the [Hazel protocol](https://github.com/DarkRiftNetworking/Hazel-Networking) and I want to make a dedicated server with Node.js.